 - Permanent disability – you may seek noneconomic compensation for the fact that you have suffered a permanent and extremely impairing disability;

 - Pain and suffering – another noneconomic damage which you are allowed to seek is compensation for pain and suffering.

 In some cases, you or your family members may also be able to seek damages for loss of consortium.

 Our Charleston Spine Injury Attorneys Want to Help

 A spinal cord injury is most people’s worst nightmare.
 If you are living that nightmare, our lawyers at Joye Law Firm want you to know that we are here for you.
 We will do everything that we can to help you build a successful claim where you are paid the settlement that you desperately need and deserve.

 We know that it can be emotionally challenging to take action after a spinal cord injury has left you immobile.
 We encourage you to find the strength to reach out and take action.
-We are ready to help – contact our compassionate Charleston injury attorneys today for a free case consultation.
+We are ready to help – contact our compassionate North Charleston injury attorneys today for a free case consultation.